lingeringcode/clndgrn/content/authors/admin/_index.md

 My research engages questions that frame computer coding as a culturally dynamic form of writing with data, as opposed to simply a result of automated technology alone.
 You can learn more about this way of understanding coding through my article, '[Writing with data: A study of coding on a data-journalism team](https://doi.org/10.1177/0741088320968061)," which:

 - Provides an unusual case of a developer on a data-journalism team, processing and analyzing data sets to support journalistic inquiry, rather than widely studied software development;
-- Presents a writing practice framework to guide situated studies that examine how people integrate their historical, social, and technical ideas together through their coding activity; and
+- Presents a writing practice framework to guide situated studies that examine how people integrate their historical, social, and technical ideas together as they conduct their coding activity; and
-- Offers researchers and practitioners concepts that sensitize us to the relations people develop and coordinate as they write code to write with data.
+- Offers researchers and practitioners concepts that sensitize us to the relations people develop and coordinate as they write code that writes data at scale.

-I am also interested in applying computational social science methods to feminist and anti-racist rhetorical theories, as a means to differently understand social relationships in digital environments.
-I am currently collaborating on a project that examines Twitter discourse surrounding Trump's plans to build the border wall before, during, and after his administration's zero-tolerance immigration policy that separated children from their families.
+I also apply computational social science methods to feminist and anti-racist rhetorical theories, as a means to differently understand social relationships in digital environments.
+I am currently collaborating on 3 such projects

+  1. A case-study of 3 Twitter hashtag groups, each of which responded to Trump's plans to build the border wall before, during, and after his administration's zero-tolerance immigration policy that separated children from their families: #FamiliesBelongTogether, #BuildTheWall, and environmentalists opposed to the borderwall.
+We are examining user participation across these hashtag groups, and their respective rhetorical framing of the issue, to better understand how digital platforms actually "redraw" material nation-state borders on their platforms, which impacts digital activism.
+  2. A citation politics study in my discipline of Writing &amp; Rhetoric, which aims at monitoring and addressing any issues with the frequency and manner by which scholars who are multiply marginalized are cited and taken up over time and in particular journals.
+  3. An Inuit-led rematriation project that will develop a digital community-learning archive that centers their communities' needs.
+We aim at bringing back Inuit knowledges that have been studied and discussed by academics but only for academics.

-{{< icon name="download" pack="fas" >}} {{< staticref "media/clindgrencv.pdf" "newtab" >}}Download my CV{{< /staticref >}}.
+{{< staticref "media/clindgrencv.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}} Download my CV{{< /staticref >}}.